ThomasHezard/RealTimeAudioProcessing/S2-C_OfflineAudioProcessor/README.md

 ## 🎯  Objectives

-Your goal is to translate the final algorithm of the previous step into platform-agnostic, real-time-compatible C++ code.
+Your goal is to translate the final algorithm of the previous step into platform-agnostic, real-time-compatible C code.
 In order to simplify this task, you will do this in the most simple context: a CLI program called `OfflineAudioProcessor`.

 The project structure is already established, and the provided program does the following: